Employee Incentive Programs – why introducing a new healthy behavior, and making it stick, is challenging.

 Whether it’s a new workout, getting more sleep during the week or cutting down on sugar intake, just getting started can be tough.
 When it comes to your employee wellbeing program, these challenges can be seen as barriers affecting program participation and engagement, which in turn impact employee performance and productivity.

-When combined with wellbeing initiatives, employee incentive programs not only encourage healthy habits, they serve as key motivators to drive engaged, happy employees.
+When combined with wellbeing initiatives, employee incentive programs not only encourage healthy habits, they serve as key motivators to drive engaged and happy employees.
 In fact, the top reason employees participate in health and wellbeing programs is to improve health.
 A close second?
 To earn incentives.

 As more organizations focus on helping their employees adopt new healthy habits, they turn to incentives to help make those changes a little easier.
 Eighty-eight percent of companies report having employee incentive programs, and 78 percent of those companies have three or more.